WhatIsBooleanStudios/jRogueClone/MANUAL.md

 # JRogueClone

-Rogue is a terminal-based dungeon crawling adventure developed at U.C Berkeley in the 70's where the player fights through endless hords monsters, collects terrifying weapons, and a wide variety of weapons.
-JRogueClone hopes to deliver the same amount of fun or more that users in the 70's experienced to players today.
-Join WHAT IS BOOLEAN studios as we embark on yet another adventure.
+Rogue is a terminal-based dungeon crawling adventure developed at U.C Berkley in the 80s where the player fights through endless hords monsters, collects terrifying weapons, and a wide variety of weapons.
+JRogueClone hopes to deliver the same amount of fun or more that users in the 80s experienced to players today.
+Join **WHAT IS BOOLEAN** sutdios as we embark on yet another adventure.

 ## Controls
 | control | function                 |